SeatPlan Logo

 Top comedy shows in December

-With theatres buzzing in the run-up to Christmas, booking early is a smart move, though it’s still possible to find last-minute tickets at discounted prices.
+With theatres buzzing in the run-up to Christmas, booking early is a smart move, though it’s still possible to find last-minute theatre tickets at discounted prices.

 What’s on in London in December